Africell: Sierra Leone

 Africell launched commercial operations in Sierra Leone in 2005.
 The company extended its footprint further in 2009 through the acquisition of Tigo Sierra Leone.
 Today, Africell's network covers more than 92% of the population.
 Africell has been the market leader in Sierra Leone since 2009, with approximately 4.2 million active subscribers and an extensive portfolio of 3G and 4G services.
 Africell's growth in Sierra Leone is driven by increasing data revenues, robust commercial promotions with data products accounting for a steadily increasing share of customer recharges over time.

 During the Ebola epidemic which struck Sierra Leone and other West African states between 2014 and 2016, Africell played a prominent role as a local private sector partner to the government and international agencies battling the virus on the ground, deploying its hardware, telecommunications services, media platforms and distribution network to support the anti-Ebola campaign.
-Africell has earned a reputation in the nation as the premier company in terms of meeting their corporate social responsibilities.
-However, this has created much needed attention in the area they operate.
+Africell has earned a reputation in the nation as the premier company in terms of meeting its corporate social responsibilities.

 Democratic Republic of Congo

 Africell launched services in Democratic Republic of Congo in 2012, since which date the company has acquired over 5 million active subscribers.
-Africell currently offers 2G, 3G and 4G coverage in the metropolitan and population-dense provinces of Kinshasa, Kongo Central and Haut-Katanga, and plans to expand into new provinces in 2021 and beyond.
+Africell currently offers 2G, 3G and 4G coverage primarily in the metropolitan and population-dense provinces of Kinshasa, Kongo Central and Haut-Katanga.